espocrm/documentation/docs/administration/sms-sending.md

 Create a Workflow rule with the needed trigger type and conditions.
 Add the *Execute Formula Script* action and paste the following formula-script:

 ```
 $body = 'Hi!
-This is SMS notification from EspoCRM.';
+This is an SMS notification from EspoCRM.';

 $phoneNumber = phoneNumber;